-Atwell Settlers in the United States in the 17th Century
+Atwell Settlers in United States in the 17th Century

-Atwell Settlers in the United States in the 18th Century
+Atwell Settlers in United States in the 18th Century

-Atwell Settlers in the United States in the 19th Century
+Atwell Settlers in United States in the 19th Century

 The Atwell Family Crest was acquired from the Houseofnames.com archives.
 The Atwell Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.